k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

   Click for more information about [setting a parameter as a combo parameter](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameters-implementation-guidelines).

-- **Number** - the TDM Portal displays the minimum and maximum values of this parameter.
+- **Number** - the TDM Self-Service application displays the minimum and maximum values of this parameter.
 If the populated values exceed a parameter's range, an error message is displayed.

 - **Date** - populate the value using the following format: **YYYY-MM-DD**.